Greek Cuisine: 34 Traditional Greek Foods To Try

 One wine that almost every visitor to Greece is likely to come across is Retsina, a white wine that is infused with the resin of Aleppo pine trees.
 It is said that adding resin comes from the ancient practice of sealing ceramic wine vessels—known as amphorae—with resin.

 The pine resin imparts to Retsina a very distinct flavor that I can only compare to turpentine—so it’s not a favorite of mine.
-In fact, Retsina is actually not highly popular in Greece, but as something unique to the country, it is often recommended to tourists as a local specialty.
-Drink at your own discretion.
+In fact, Retsina is actually not highly popular in Greece among Greeks.
+However, as something unique to the country, it is often recommended to tourists as a local specialty.
+Drink it at your own discretion.

 Mythos is by far the most popular beer in Greece.
 It is a refreshing lager that is found not only all over Greece but in many Greek restaurants here at home.

-Coffee is a key part of Greek culture, with the locals savoring the opportunity to take the time to catch up with friends or family over a leisurely enjoyed cup of coffee and conversation.
+Coffee is a key part of Greek culture and way of life.
+Locals savor the opportunity to take the time to catch up with friends or family over a leisurely enjoyed cup of their local brew.

-No matter which drinks you choose to try with the traditional Greek dishes you’ll have a chance to enjoy on your visit to Greece, I know your taste buds are in for a treat!
+No matter which drinks you choose to try with the traditional Greek dishes you’ll get to enjoy on your visit to Greece, I know your taste buds are in for a treat!

 With a drink in hand, a gorgeous view in sight, and some of the best food Greece has to offer set before you, any Greek meal can be a feast for the senses!

-Click below to pin 33 Traditional Greek Dishes: Foods To Eat in Greece!
+Click below to pin Greek Cuisine all-stars: 34 Traditional Greek Dishes To Eat in Greece!

 Pin for Greece Foods